-During the Summer of 2017, I have attended the Art of Visual Story Telling with Miles Watkins, in West Hollywood.
+During the Summer of 2017, I have attended the Art of Visual Story Telling, AVS, with Miles Watkins, in West Hollywood.

 A few years ago, I went on a trip to New Orleans, LA to attend the AMVETS National Convention.
 While there, I visited the National WWII Museum.
 This truly wonderful and informative exhibit presents an overall view of WWII that is both astonishing and remarkable, made even more so, by 2 minute “first hand” accounts, oral histories of people, both veterans and civilians who were there.
 These accounts of what they witnessed are truly moving and inspiring.
 All aspects of the war are presented, all sides of the story, the good, the bad and the ugly.
 It is an impressive museum and when I came to the section about Guadalcanal, I was overwhelmed by what I saw there.